 A quick way to check what configuration passes to a phone is to use PhoneSim.exe, a PureConnect tool that simulates the provisioning requests for managed IP phones.
-For more information, see Phone Simulator (Polycom).
+For more information, see "Phone simulator" in Boot and Provision Sequences (Polycom).